-Pre-tax results are calculated by subtracting the financial operations from Ebit, as described above, net of special financial items, when present.
+Adjusted pre-tax results (hereinafter referred to as Pre-tax results) are calculated by subtracting the financial operations shown in the balance sheets from adjusted Ebit, as described above, net of any special financial items.

-Net results are calculated by subtracting from pre-tax results, as described above, the taxes shown in the income statements minus special fiscal items, when present.
+Adjusted net results (hereinafter referred to as Net results) are calculated by subtracting from adjusted pre-tax results, as described above, the taxes shown in the balance sheets minus special fiscal items and the fiscal effect of any managerial adjustments.